Cost: FCIB Members - *$950

 The course offers vital, up-to-date knowledge in a collaborative, 24 hours/day-accessible learning environment.
 Peer-to-peer interaction will build, diversify and strengthen a reliable network of professionals while helping you gain an all-encompassing view of credit and risk management.

-By understanding the needs and challenges of credit and risk managers, this cost-effective, comprehensive and in-depth course was designed for you, the practitioner, to add value to your own professional development while making you an even more valuable asset to your company.
+The ICRM course was designed for you, the practitioner, to add value to your professional development, while making you an even more valuable asset to your company.

 Early Bird Rate: